 Tapeworms aren't dangerous, but they can lead to weight loss, tummy pain, and other problems in your cat if left untreated.
 While garlic has been a popular home remedy for foiling tapeworms and fleas, there's no proof it works -- and it's very hard to get kitty to eat it!
 Stick to the to tried-and-true tapeworm treatments offered by your vet.

 Yowling of a cat in heat.
-When a female cat is in heat, she'll often become very affectionate and vocal, meowing and yowling as she attempts to alert a potential mate of her fertile status.
-Likewise, a male cat may become talkative when he's hearing or smelling a female cat in heat.
+When a female cat is in heat, they'll often become very affectionate and vocal, meowing and yowling as they attempt to alert a potential mate of their fertile status.
+Likewise, a male cat may become talkative when they are hearing or smelling a female cat in heat.
 This yowling and other mating behaviors may repeat themselves every 18-24 days throughout a cat's eight month breeding season.

 You already know the most foolproof way of coping with a cat in heat (or one responding to a cat in heat): Get your feline friends spayed or neutered!
-A female cat can become pregnant when she's as young as 16 weeks, but fortunately she can be spayed at 8 weeks old.
+A female cat can become pregnant when they are as young as 16 weeks, but fortunately they can be spayed at 8 weeks old.

 If your cat is meowing a lot and your kitty is spayed or neutered, it's a safe bet to assume something is wrong: Perhaps fleas are biting, the litter box is dirty, or the water bowl is empty.
-Unless you know kitty is just trying to be a mooch, never ignore these vocal pleas -- and never punish them, which results only in making kitty afraid and doesn't address the real reason he or she is meowing.
+Unless you know kitty is just trying to be a mooch, never ignore these vocal pleas -- and never punish them, which results only in making kitty afraid and doesn't address the real reason they are meowing.